 How do I know which version of OpenSprinkler hardware I have?

-When submitting a support ticket, you should indicate which version of OpenSprinkler hardware you have.
+When submitting a support ticket, you need to specify which version of OpenSprinkler hardware you have.
 There are several ways to find this out.

 • If you can access the controller via mobile app or web browser: at the homepage, swipe left to right to open the left-side menu, then click 'About'.
 It shows the hardware version.